Speech Pathologists at Fox Chase Cancer Center

 Barbara Ebersole, MA, CCC-SLP

-Barbara Ebersole, MA, CCC-SLP, is a licensed Speech Pathologist, and Manager of the Physical Medicine and Rehabilitation Department at the Fox Chase Cancer Center.
-She is certified by the American Speech, Language and Hearing Association (ASHA) and has specialized in the area of adult voice and swallowing disorders, particularly dysfunction associated with head and neck cancer and its treatment since 2004.
+Barbara Ebersole, MA, CCC-SLP, is an Assistant Director of the Temple Health/Fox Chase H&N Institute, the H&N Cancer Clinical Program Administrator, a faculty member (Clinical Instructor) at Temple University's School of Medicine in the Dept. of Otolaryngology-H&N Surgery, and Manager of the Dept. of Physical Medicine & Rehabilitation at Fox Chase Cancer Center, & the Speech Pathology program at Jeanes Hospital.
+She has specialized in the area of adult voice and swallowing disorders since 2004.
+She is trained in the performing arts and currently focuses much of her practice on working with singers, actors and other professional voice users experiencing voice dysfunction.
 Her interests also include developing better pathways for connecting patients and survivors to the interventions that will improve their physical functioning and quality of life during and after their cancer treatment.
 She co-authored an educational CD-ROM on voice restoration following total laryngectomy through Blue Tree Publishing and is a co-investigator on multiple studies at the Center examining physical functioning and quality of life issues in oncology patients.

 Katie Moran, MS, CCC-SLP